 It seems pretty impressive, right?
 Well, green bell peppers are just the tip of the iceberg.
 Yellow and red varietals contain even more with 341 mg and 209 mg respectively.
 And it’s not just vitamin C either.
 A large red bell pepper contains over 5000 IU of vitamin A whereas a large yellow bell pepper only contains 372 IU.

-I always feel my best when I try to incorporate a variety of colors into my diet, which I call “eating the rainbow”.
+We always feel our best when we try to incorporate a variety of colors into our diet, which we call “eating the rainbow”.
 These Keto Stuffed Peppers are great for that!

 Bell peppers are a great way to accomplish this on keto (green is easy) because yellow and orange are sometimes troublesome to fit within your macros.
 Depending on the time of year and availability you can also find bell peppers in brown, white, lavender, and dark purple.